rosal3svictor/TypeScript/README.md

 # What is TypeScript?

-TypeScript is a free and open-source programming language developed and maintained by Microsoft.
-It is a strict syntactical superset of JavaScript, which means that TypeScript adds syntax on top of it, allowing developers to work with the type system it provides.
+TypeScript is a free and open-source, strict syntactical superset of JavaScript programming language developed and maintained by Microsoft.

-A common way to use TypeScript is to use the official TypeScript compiler, which compiles TypeScript to readable, standards-based JavaScript.

 # Why do we care about types?